jl13148/SE_Final_Proj/USER_GUIDE.md

      - View Only: Can see records
      - Full Access: Can view and edit
    - Glucose Records:
-     - No Access/View Only/Full Access
+     - No Access/View Only/Full Access (Same as above)
    - Blood Pressure Records:
-     - No Access/View Only/Full Access
+     - No Access/View Only/Full Access (Same as above)
 2. Click "Update Access" to save changes

 ## Companion Features